-Additional dates have been added to Philadelphia, Chicago, Cleveland, San Francisco, Tucson, Columbus, Los Angeles, Rochester and Boston!
+Additional dates have been added to Chicago, San Francisco, Tucson, Columbus, Los Angeles, Rochester, Savannah and London !

 David is based in New York City but frequently travels.
-Here is the current schedule of upcoming cities where he will be offering private Color Your Style consultations/color palettes for men and women as well as palette updates, shopping and styling sessions.
+Here is the current schedule of upcoming cities where he will be offering private Color Your Style consultations/color palettes for men and women as well as palette updates, shopping and the recently added Ultimate Style Sessions.

 September 13-15 Chicago, IL